dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 3. Select **Unblock**. **Unblock** allows you to change or update the settings on the page.

-4. In **Intune / Datalert Connection** > **Server MDM** > select **Microsoft Intune**.
+4. In **Intune / Datalert Connection** > **Server MDM**, select **Microsoft Intune**.

 5. For **Azure AD domain**, enter your Azure tenant ID.
 Select **Connection**.

-    When you select **Connection**, the Datalert service checks in with Intune to confirm there aren't any pre-existing Datalert connections.
+    When you select **Connection**, the Datalert service checks in with Intune.
+It confirms there aren't any existing Datalert connections.
 After a few moments, a Microsoft sign in page appears, followed by the Datalert Azure authentication.

 6. On the Microsoft authentication page, select **Accept**.